nameles131/Investifi/README.md

-# Coding Challenge Readme

-Welcome to the Investifi Backend Engineering coding challenge!
-This challenge is designed to assess your coding skills, problem-solving abilities, and "grit".
-Before you begin, please take a moment to read through this readme to understand the challenge requirements, instructions, and guidelines.

 ## Challenge Description

 Investifi challange completed by adding 3 routes.
 First route /recurring-orders which will return all recurring orders for a given user, the second is /users which will return all available users on the users db.
 The last is /recurring-orders which is a POST route to submit a recurring order for a given user.
 I used the method associated with the route users to check if the user exists already or not.
 Optimized the code for better readability. the recurring-orders post route will have the validation before submitting any new recurring for the user.
 It will validate if the order is coming with a valid amount, it will also check if the request submitted for ETH/BTC only and the recurring type is Daily/Bi-Monthly only, and will validate as well if there are no recurring like that in the DB before it save the request